canjs/canjs/docs/can-guides/experiment/technology/routing.md

 To connect the component’s VM to the url, we:

-- create an observable key-value object on the ViewModel.
+- create a property on the ViewModel to hold the [can-route.data route.data] key-value observable.
-- set [can-route.data route.data] to this object.
-- call and [can-route.start route.start] to bind the observable key-value object to the URL.
+- call [can-route.start route.start] to bind the observable key-value object to the URL.

 We also display the `routeData.page` property.